This document is far from being finished at this stage.

 - An NTFS DOS driver (read only should be enough)

 If you are using Windows NT, 2000 or XP, the partition where you will put the files needed to flash (for reliability, ALWAYS avoid to put those files on the floppy!) might be an NTFS partition.
-If this is the case, using a standard DOS Bootdisk, you won't be able to access it from the DOS prompt, unless you copy the following utility on it: NTFS read only driver for DOS.
+If this is the case, using a standard DOS Bootdisk, you won't be able

 Simply copy the NTFSDOS.EXE your bootdisk, once you've run it manually from AUTOEXEC.BAT, your NTFS partition will be available for reading